mindspore-ai/docs/tutorials/source_en/advanced_use/customized_debugging_information.md

 MindSpore provides the callback capabilities to allow users to insert customized operations in a specific phase of training or inference, including:

-- Callback functions such as ModelCheckpoint, LossMonitor, and SummaryStep provided by the MindSpore framework
+- Callback functions such as `ModelCheckpoint`, `LossMonitor`, and `SummaryStep` provided by the MindSpore framework
 - Custom callback functions

-Usage: Transfer the callback object in the model.train method.
+Usage: Transfer the callback object in the `model.train` method.
 The callback object can be a list, for example:

 ```python
 ckpt_cb = ModelCheckpoint()